jenniferpguzman/ecommercev3/README.md

 ## Jenny Spade
-Welcome to Jenny Spade, a functioning Ecommerce site to navigate through different handbags.
+Welcome to Jenny Spade, a functioning Ecommerce site designed to navigate and explore through different collections of handbags.
-This application is using the React framework for the front-end and Node.js for the back-end.
+This application is built using React framework for the front-end to ensure a interactive user interface.
+For the back-end it is powered by Node.js handling server-side operations.
-The data(products) are being pulled from a remote database.
+The data(products) are being pulled from a remote database to enable real-time updates.

 # Installation and Setup
 1. Git clone to your computer.